Star Wars: Starfighter: Development

 Jonathan Tropper, a previous collaborator of Levy's, was hired to write the film in July 2024.
 That December, journalist Jeff Sneider reported that Levy was "holding a window" for production to begin in September 2025.
-He further reported that Daisy Ridley would be reprising her role as Rey from the Star Wars sequel trilogy, taking on a mentorship role for a teenage boy or young man who would be the protagonist.
-Ridley had also been reported to have a similar role in other Star Wars films that were in development from director Sharmeen Obaid-Chinoy and writer Simon Kinberg, separately.
+He further reported that Daisy Ridley would reprise her role as Rey from the Star Wars sequel trilogy, taking on a mentorship role for a teenage boy or young man who would be the protagonist.
+Ridley was also reported to have a similar role in other Star Wars films that were in development from director Sharmeen Obaid-Chinoy and writer Simon Kinberg, separately.
 In January 2025, Ryan Gosling entered talks to star in the lead role.
-Levy had been planning to direct a different film next, but Gosling's interest meant this film could move forward first and potentially start filming in late 2025.
-The director and his production company 21 Laps Entertainment were set to produce the film with Kennedy and Lucasfilm.
+Levy was planning to direct a different film next, but Gosling's interest meant this film could move forward first and potentially start filming in late 2025.
+The director and his production company, 21 Laps Entertainment, were set to produce the film with Kennedy and Lucasfilm.
 Levy was considered a "must-have, must-keep director" for the Walt Disney Company, parent of both Lucasfilm and Marvel Studios, after the success of Deadpool & Wolverine.
-The next month, Kennedy said Levy's film would be the next Star Wars film after The Mandalorian and Grogu (2026).
-She said it would be standalone from the main "Skywalker Saga" film series and feature mostly new characters, but some characters from the sequel trilogy could return, and added that the film would be set around five or six years after Star Wars: The Rise of Skywalker (2019), the last film in the Skywalker Saga and the sequel trilogy.
+Kennedy said this would be the next Star Wars film after The Mandalorian and Grogu (2026) and it would be set around five or six years after Star Wars: The Rise of Skywalker (2019), the last film in the "Skywalker Saga" and the sequel trilogy.
+She said it would be separate from the Skywalker Saga and feature mostly new characters, but some sequel trilogy characters could return.
+It was intended to be standalone and not launch any sequels.